Cisco cyber threat taxonomy classes

 Worm: A computer worm is malware that replicates itself in order to spread to other computers.
 Worms typically spread through the computer network or removable storage devices that are shared between systems, relying on security failures on the target computer.

 This is a sample of the data stored in Umbrella.
-There are about 235 individual threats that have been categorized as of April 2021 – and growing.
+There are more than 235 individual threats that have been categorized as of June 2021 – and growing.

 Dridex: Dridex/Cridex is a trojan that was first observed in 2012.
 Dridex is widely spread and is responsible for stealing banking credentials of approximately 300 banks and other financial institutions in over 40 countries.
 It is primarily spread through malspam with malicious document attachments.